About Policies & Requirements

 View Rights & Responsibility

-Federal Aid may be awarded to a student once for a previously passed course (i.e., one repetition per class).
+Federal Aid may be awarded to a student once for a previously passed course (i.e., one per class).
 Passing grades are: “A”, “B”, “C”, “D” and all associated with "+" or "-" as well as a grade of “CR” (Credit).
-If you receive a passing grade your 1st and 2nd time, and enroll in the class a 3rd time, those units will not be eligible for financial aid.
-Understand Course Repetition Impact on My Financial Aid.
+If you receive a passing grade, then enroll in the class a third time, those units will not be eligible for financial aid.

 Withdrawing from a Course